Decoupling Strategies for F# Code Using Extension Methods and Object Expressions - Part I

 As our type is already overburdened with other, non-significant code we want to make sure that any new orthogonal features will be implemented outside that initial type definition.
 The goto way as of F# 4.1 is to use extension methods.

 Let’s make our type understand JSON-serialization.
 However not only should our type understand JSON but also the referred generic type should know about JSON.
-It is sensible to assume that ItemState<'a> is part of a larger tree like structure that can be jsonfied in one go.
+It is sensible to assume that ItemState<'a>

 Our first try might look like this